Luka Dončić–Anthony Davis trade

 Journalists have called the transaction one of the most unexpected trades in NBA and American sports history, with many media members, fans and NBA players criticizing it and expressing shock as Dončić had not even requested a trade and was an All-NBA player in his prime.
 The overwhelming consensus was that the Lakers won the trade.
 Mavericks fans reacted negatively to the trade and protested it after the announcement, with many calling for the firing of general manager Nico Harrison.
-The trade received revived scrutiny when the Mavericks obtained the first overall pick from the NBA draft lottery (used to select Cooper Flagg) in the 2025 NBA draft, with accusations of it being rigged and meant as a compensation for the lopsided trade.
+The trade received revived scrutiny when the Mavericks obtained the first overall pick from the NBA draft lottery (used to select Flagg) in the 2025 NBA draft, despite having just a 1.8% chance of obtaining the #1 pick, resulting in accusations that the lottery result was rigged and meant as compensation for the lopsided trade.

 Harrison was fired by the Mavericks on November 11, 2025, which many commentators attributed to the negative backlash to the trade and the team's sluggish start to the 2025–26 season.
+The Mavericks traded Davis to the Washington Wizards during the same season in exchange for 4 role players and minimal draft capital.
+Davis played in 29 regular-season games, in which Dallas had a record of 16–13.
+He missed 54 of a possible 83 regular-season games, also missing the playoffs.
+Irving and Davis played 25 minutes together for the Mavericks.